gars50/Galons.ca/README.md

 I just wanted to let people know that there is currently a hardware issue and that I am looking into it.

 ## Timeline
+- 2023-12-14 - 22:30
+  - I have no cleaning material to replace the CPU / Motherboard.
+Will have to go to the store tomorrow.
 - 2023-12-14 - 19:30
   - Going out to buy a used motherboard at 20:00.
 Will be installing it at 20:30 or so.
 - 2023-12-14 - 15:30